electron/electron/docs/tutorial/support.md

 Only 64bit binaries are provided for macOS, and the minimum macOS version supported is macOS 10.10 (Yosemite).

-Electron 11.0.0 and later include native support for Apple Silicon (`arm64`) devices.
+Native support for Apple Silicon (`arm64`) devices was added in Electron 11.0.0.

 ### Windows